 No matter the color, beets are rich in a number of phytonutrients.

 And many of these phytonutrients are what give your body the ability to self-regulate and fight disease.

 While inflammation in and of itself isn’t bad, chronic inflammation may have some adverse effects on your health.

-Beets contains a number of antioxidants which help to lessen chronic inflammation and can improve your health.
+Beets contain a number of antioxidants which help to lessen chronic inflammation and can improve your health.

 The antioxidants present in beets include betanin, vulgaxanthin, betaine, vitamin C, manganese as well as lutein and zeaxanthin (lutein and zeaxanthin are present in the green, leafy part of the beet, and not in the root).

-In some case, these antioxidants lessen inflammation by inhibiting the activity of cyclo-oxygenase enzymes (including both COX-1 and COX-2).
+In some cases, these antioxidants lessen inflammation by inhibiting the activity of cyclo-oxygenase enzymes (including both COX-1 and COX-2).

 By inhibiting their function, COX enzymes cannot produce messaging molecules that are the cause for inflammation.
 If your body’s COX enzymes are constantly “on” then the antioxidant activity of the beet help to lessen the amount of inflammation in the body.

 One of the main antioxidants present in beets is called betaine.